Jeff Couturier - Senior Design Engineer / Full-stack Developer

 The New @starting-style Rule

-The new @starting-style rule is a game-changer that allows you to define the initial state of an element before its first style update, making entry animations smoother and easier than ever.
+The new @starting-style rule is a game-changer that allows you to define the initial state of an element before its first style update, so your entry animations are smooth.

-Traditionally, when an element is added to the page (or its display changes from none to block), browsers apply the new styles instantly, which causes yucky FOUC.
-Even if you have a transition: opacity set, the browser doesn't have a "before" state to transition from.
+Without this, when an element is added to the page (or its display changes from none to block), browsers apply the new styles instantly, which causes yucky FOUC.
+Even if you have a transition: opacity set, the browser doesn't have a before state to transition from.
 It just jumps from non-existent to fully visible.

 Here's the basic rule syntax: